rroxas21/presence-documentation/docs/installation.md

 Before proceeding with any installation method, ensure you have the following:

-* An Apple Vision Pro device running visionOS 1.0 or later
+* An Apple Vision Pro device running visionOS 2.0 or later
-* A Mac computer with macOS Sonoma 14.1 or later
+* A Mac computer with macOS 15 Sequoia or later
-* Xcode 15.1 or later installed on your Mac
+* Xcode 16 or later installed on your Mac
-* An Apple Developer account (paid or free, depending on distribution needs)
+* njitresearch63@gmail.com account
 * USB-C to USB-C cable for connecting your Mac to the Vision Pro
 * Apple Vision Pro Developer Strap (recommended for development)

-## Installation Methods

-### Method 1: Via Xcode
+## Installation Method From Xcode to Vision Pro

 #### Step 1: Configure Your Development Environment

 1. Launch Xcode on your Mac.
 2. Go to Xcode → Settings → Accounts.
 3. Add your Apple ID if not already configured.
-4. Select your Apple ID and click "Manage Certificates" to ensure you have a valid Developer certificate.
+4. Select your Apple ID (njitresearch63) and click "Manage Certificates" to ensure you have a valid Developer certificate.

 #### Step 2: Connect Your Apple Vision Pro